 This will make the candidate to tell a lot about their values or what do they consider being important.
 It also showcases how they got them accomplished.

 Its a chance to know about the candidate’s perception of achievement and how they view them.
-The culture of the organisation is to make everyone achieve their expected goals.
+The culture of the organization is to make everyone achieve their expected goals.
 But how to achieve is solely up to the individual’s interest.
 Through this question you would be wanting to see where the candidate will fit.

 3) What are your expectations here?